dwjclark11/ZeldaClone_NES/README.md

 ![gameplayPic](https://user-images.githubusercontent.com/63356975/133914504-5e2f6078-f494-4db0-890c-bf3d42004f6f.png)

-## How to Build
+## How to Build **Build my be broken due to most recent changes to c++20 and other changes.
+I will update the build shortly**
-This project currently uses Visual Studio 2019 Community and has not been tested on different systems/IDEs.
+This project currently uses Visual Studio 2022 Community and has not been tested on different systems/IDEs.
 * Step 1)
     *  Clone the repo
 * Step 2)